malankiya/movie_api/README.md

 ## Description

 The MyFlix REST API is the server-side component of the MovieAPI web application (frontend coming soon!).
-The API provides users with access to information about different horror movies, including the plot, director and genre.
+The API provides users with access to information about different  movies, including the Movie detail, director and genre.
 Users are able to sign up, update their personal information, and create a list of their favorite scary movies.

 ## Documentation